-- Use tick repellents; permethrin for clothing and DEET for skin. - Perform tick checks throughout the day while in tick habitat.
+- Use tick repellents; such as permethrin for clothing and DEET for skin. - Perform tick checks throughout the day while in tick habitat.
 Inspect head and body thoroughly when you return from the field. - Remove any ticks by grasping them with a tick key or tweezers; do not squeeze or crush the tick.
-Save the tick in a canister for identification, in case you become ill.
+Save the tick in a canister for identification in case you become ill.

-8.1.4 Cyanobacterial-toxin exposure minimization and avoidance measures
+8.1.4 Cyanobacterial Toxin Exposure Minimization and Avoidance Measures

 Unhealthy algae blooms are present in reservoir waters at the site.
-The algal blooms look like green, blue-green, white or brown foam, scum or mats floating on the water Advisory notices are posted at the site to warn the public of the existence of these harmful bacteria.
+The algal blooms look like green, blue-green, white, or brown foam, scum, or mats floating on the water.
+Advisory notices are posted at the site to warn the public of the existence of these harmful bacteria.
 It is advised that those with respiratory disease or compromised immune systems avoid areas where the algae exist.

-While there have been no documented cases of human illness associated with blue-green algae in California, studies around the world show that recreational exposures to toxic blue- green algae might result in eye irritation, allergic skin rash, mouth ulcers, vomiting and diarrhea, and hay-fever like symptoms.
+While there have been no documented cases of human illness associated with blue-green algae in California, studies around the world show that recreational exposures to toxic blue-green algae might result in eye irritation, allergic skin rash, mouth ulcers, vomiting and diarrhea, and hay fever-like symptoms.

-Control measures shall include avoidance where possible; low boat speeds to avoid water splashes and mists- no more than 10 mph; if weather changes, choppy water is observed, stop and reassess risk; use nitrile gloves (with cut resistant inner gloves) shall be worn by staff involved with sucker tagging activities.
-All staff working on or around water should practice good hygiene- wash hands and any other exposed areas with soap and water following work activities.
+Control measures shall include avoidance where possible; low boat speeds to avoid water splashes and mists (no more than 10 mph); if weather changes and choppy water is observed, stop and reassess risk; and use of nitrile gloves (with cut resistant inner gloves) by staff involved with sucker tagging activities.
+All staff working on or around water should practice good hygiene, such as washing hands and any other exposed areas with soap and water following work activities.